kiransai-b/Voice_Notes_Transcriber/Smart-Memos-main/README.md

 - **Include Raw Transcript**: If you just want clean notes returned, you can remove the addition of the raw transcript at the end by toggling it off in the settings
 - **Specify where audio files are recorded in your vault**: By default, audio recordings will be saved to your root vault folder.
 If you want to store audio recordings in a specific folder, you can change it in the settings of this plugin.
 I.e if you want them to be saved in a 'Recordings' folder within your 'Resources' folder, you can set the settings value to Resources/Recordings.

-## License
-The Smart Memos Plugin is open-source and available under the MIT License.
-Contributions are welcome!

-Feel free to reach out with any questions or suggestions.
-I hope this plugin enhances your note-taking experience and helps you uncover new insights and connections within your notes.
-Happy transcribing!